rolc/fdacq/README.md

 ### Naming Conventions ###

-Classes are subdivided by repository / module / database, each of which are represented by a single character in the class prefix.
+Classes are subdivided by `repository / module / database`, each of which are represented by a single character in the class prefix.
 All prefixes in this repository begin with "F", referring to the domain "fdacq".
 The second letter refers to one of the modules in the repository, and the third represents the particular dataset within the module.

 ### Security ID ###